I tried text-based development with Godot, a game engine well-suited for collaborative development with LLMs

 func _execute_movement(delta: float):

-# Calculate difference between current and target position
+# Calculate difference between current position and target

 var distance = target_x - position.x